 Like any other interpretation, this one is a combination of data and assumptions.
 There is no attempt to consider a serious Flood alternative; it is simply a matter of PhD condescension towards the ignorant peasants who give the elite accommodationists a bad name in the eyes of the world.
 If the sediments are annual varves … if C14 dating is accurate … if dendrochronology is accurate … etc. If, if, if.
 Unfortunately, none of these can be demonstrated, as shown by the links above.
 Another good resource is Rock Solid Answers, where Mike Oard has a good chapter on varves.”

-This is a “short” response by Dr. Reed.
-However, he also produced a longer more technical line by line response to the same article.
-I don’t really need to review that response because it isn’t much more technical.
-He simply throws out the same doubts about c14 dating and varves and claims that these scientists haven’t been willing to consider alternatives.
-But what alternatives does Dr. Reed provide?
-He asserts that links to other articles provide demonstrations that varves and c14 doesn’t work.
-But even if they didn’t work that isn’t an alternative answer and his like to an article that varves are not valid is to a paper by Oard that doesn’t have anything to do with the Suigetsu varves or varves of the same kind at all.
-I’ve read all of Oards’ refutations of varves and most have little to do with reality but are hand-wavy assertions that because one lake has layers that aren’t annual years that this casts doubt on all other layers in other lakes around the world.
-Does he really think that scientists are so ignorant of their assumptions and are unaware of variables that can cause varves to be unreliable.
-Scientists have found many varve records to be unreliable chronological markers precisely because they DO understand that there are assumptions that must be met to produce reliable inferences.
+His linked article that presumably demonstrates that varves are not valid is to a paper by Michael Oard.
+But that paper doesn’t have anything to do with the Suigetsu varves or the type of varves that are found there.
+I’ve read all of Oards’ refutations of varves and they have little to do with reality.
+Rather they include the same hand-wavy assertions that Reed uses: one lake has layers that aren’t annual years that this casts doubt on all other layers in other lakes around the world.
+Does he really think that scientists are so ignorant of these assumptions and are unaware of variables that can cause varves to be unreliable?
+Scientists have found many varve records to be unreliable chronological markers, precisely because they really do understand that there are conditions that must be met to reliably interpret varves as annual layers.